rern/rAudio/README.md

 	    		- Select "Use custom" (bottom of the list)
 	        	- Select the downloaded image file > `NEXT`
 		- Storage:
-			- Select target SD card - normal
+			- Select target SD card
-			- Select target USB drive - boot from USB drive without SD card
+			- For booting from USB drive without SD card - Select target USB drive
-				- For Raspberry Pi 2B v1.2, 3A+, 3B, 3B+, 4B
+				- For Raspberry Pi 2B v1.2, 3, 4, 5
 				- [USB mass storage boot](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md) must be set.
 				- Should be used only when USB drive is faster than SD card.
 			- `NEXT`
     	- Writing:
+     		- `WRITE`
         	- `...
 ERASE AND WRITE`
     	- Once writing done, verifying is not normally necessary.
 - Existing users: